oscarlab/mosaic-asplos23-artifacts/1-gem5-mosaic/README.md

 **Recommended Instance Types:** We recommend using m510 nodes in UTAH datacenter that have fast NVMe storage and are generally available.
 You could also use a pre-created profile, "2-NVMe-Nodes," which will launch two NVMe-based nodes to run several parallel instances.

-## 1.2 Partitioning an SSD and downloading the code.
+## 1.2 Creating an SSD partition and cloning the code on SSD.

-If you are using CloudLab, the root partitions only has 16GB (for example: m510 instances).
+Before you clone the repo, if you are using CloudLab, the root partitions only has 16GB (for example: m510 instances).
 First, set up the CloudLab node with SSD and download the code on the SSD folder.

 If you are using the m510 nodes (or 2-NVMe-Nodes profile), the NVMe SSD with 256GB is in